mitodl/hugo-course-publisher/site/content/courses/6-00-introduction-to-computer-science-and-programming-fall-2008/_index.md

   href="http://www.flickr.com/photos/angelinawb/258801158/">Angelina</a> on
   Flickr; protein image courtesy of the <a href="https://www.lbl.gov/">Lawrence Berkeley National Laboratory</a>.)</p> <p>&nbsp;</p>
-course_description: >-
-  <p>This subject is aimed at students with little or no programming experience.
-  It aims to provide students with an understanding of the role computation can play in solving problems.
-It also aims to help students, regardless of their major, to feel justifiably confident of their ability to write small programs that allow them to accomplish useful goals.
-The class will use the Python&trade; programming language.</p>
 course_info:
   instructors:
     - Prof. Eric Grimson